malramsay64/personal_site/content/post/ideas/Compiling_LaTeX_on_Travis.md

 git tag -a my_tag
 ```

 which will open an editor to write a message.
-A typical tag message is `<repository name> <tag>`
+A typical tag message is the repository name followed
-although feel free to include whatever you like.
-Like commit messages, you can specify the message
+by the tag, although that isn't the only approach.
+Like commit messages, you can specify
-with the `-m` option.
-By default, git doesn't push tags to a remote, requiring the `--tags` option
+the message using the `-m` option.

+By default, git doesn't push tags to a remote, requiring the
+`--tags` option

 ```bash
 git push --tags
 ```

-Before pushing tags, you are going to want to configure Travis to upload releases to
+Before pushing your newly created tag, you are going to want to configure Travis to upload releases
-GitHub.
+to GitHub.
 The best method for this is to use the Travis command line client, which can be installed
 by following [these instructions][travis install].
 Once installed you can run the command

 ```bash
 travis setup releases
 ```

-which will prompt for your GitHub credentials.
-These are used to generate a personal access token
+which will prompt for your GitHub credentials and other information about the release.
+These are
-for GitHub which Travis uses to authenticate when uploading the release.
-The `travis` client will
+used to generate a personal access token for GitHub which Travis uses to authenticate when uploading
-encrypt the token, and update your `.travis.yml` with a deploy section which looks something like
+the release.
+The `travis` client will encrypt the token, and update your `.travis.yml` with a deploy
-this;
+section which looks something like this;

 ```yaml
 deploy: